wengandrew/fast-formation/urop/meeting_notes.md

 - Discussed the list of TODO's for next week
   - Most important:
     - watch the YouTube lecture on batteries and attempt to answer the 'Battery Knowledge Check' questions
+    - read through the project list description and try to make sense of what would be the next steps
     - set up your GitHub account and try to get the code running locally on your machine

 #### Milestones